This article has links to products and services we love, which we may make commission from.

 Car hire is available at the main airports or cities.

-Edinburgh, Glasgow, Aberdeen, Inverness city and airports all have car rental pickups, Dundee city also has options.
+Edinburgh, Glasgow, Aberdeen, Inverness, and the airports all have car rental pickups; Dundee city also has options.

 You will need your driving license and a credit card to hire a car in the UK.
 I used to work for Avis Rent Car in Edinburgh and Glasgow (while studying at university), and I always recommend taking out additional insurance.